alvarolorentedev/oauth-electron/README.md

     refreshToken: ***
 }
 ```

+## Security

+Consider this before you integrate this library in your application:
+- It is a bad practice to hardcode `keys` & `secrets` in code that is going to be shipped.
+- If you are looking to have your own backend, consider using it for authentication with 3rd party services.
+[IETF RFC 8252](https://tools.ietf.org/html/rfc8252).

 ## Migration V0.x to V1.x

 - there is no more need for the oauth object, info becomes a basic object with the properties stated in the usage step.